Causal Bandits without Graph Learning: Analysis of raps for Single Parent Case

 At the same time, the condition of \cref{thm:log-condition} for non-descendants in subgraphs over candidate sets of large size is more general than just requiring all non-descendants to form a line graph.
 First, notice that if the parent node has $\Omega(n)$ children, each with only one parent, then the algorithm requires $\Omega(n)$ interventions no matter how the remaining nodes are arranged.
-This case is similar to the case of $d$-ary trees to be discussed in \cref{sec:lower-bound} where it is shown that such trees require at least $\Omega\pr{\frac{n}{\log_d{n}}}$ interventions.
-However, if, for example, half of the nodes form a line and the other half are all children of the last node on the line as shown in \cref{fig:n-branch}, then the condition of \cref{thm:log-condition} is still satisfied and \ac{raps} remains in the fast regime in terms of the number of interventions.
+This case is similar to the case of $d$-ary trees for which our result in \cref{appendix:lower-bound} implies $\Omega\pr{\frac{n}{\log_d{n}}}$ lower bound on distinct node interventions.
+However, if, for example, half of the nodes form a line and the other half are all children of the last node on the line as shown in \cref{fig:n-branch}, then the condition of \cref{thm:log-condition} is still satisfied and \ac{raps} remains in the fast regime in terms of the number of distinct node interventions.